 Seen and read:

-The canvas wall tents at Curtis Read Scout Reservation are wide enough so there is ample space between the cots.
+The canvas wall tents at Camp Rodney and Curtis S. Read Scout Reservation are wide enough so there is ample space between the cots.

 But if the wall tents are narrow like at Camp Sequassen or Resica Falls Scout Reservation, simply turn the cots sideways so you’ll optimize the space by aligning the slope of the tent with that of the SansBug screen tent.